New England Journal of Medicine December 21, 2023

 Population

-Patients with stable coronary disease and moderate to severe ischemia
+Patients with stable ischemic heart disease and moderate or severe ischemia

 Comparator